sebfisch/todoyu/README.txt

 	* "config/system.php"
 * Overwrite all files of your beta1 installation with the beta2 files
 * Make sure the file "install/ENABLE" exists, remove the file "install/_ENABLE"
-* When loading todoyu in your browser, the upgrade tool of the installer will start automaticly
+* When loading todoyu in your browser, the upgrade tool of the installer will start automatically